d4tum/seaweed/README.md

 dt <- format_output(dt)
 write_output(dt)
 ```
-The last function in the code above ```write_output``` will write a file to the working directory containing a dataset of seaweed generated data similar to the sample shown below.
+The last function ```write_output``` in the snippet above will write a file to the working directory containing a dataset of seaweed generated data similar to the sample shown below.
 ```r
 ADL|-34.57,138.31,4|2016-01-01T22:48:44Z|Sunny|19.9|1011.8|35
 ASP|-23.48,133.54,541|2016-01-01T00:08:16Z|Cloudy|28.9|1013.1|27